North Pacific Coast Railroad: Remains

 All of the NPC trackage has been abandoned either by the NPC or the NWP.
 Some of the original right of way can be seen at the Samuel P. Taylor State Park near Fairfax, and along the shores of Tomales Bay and Keyes Estuary.
 Former stations remain in San Anselmo, Duncans Mills, and Point Reyes Station.
 The wooden water tank and a freight shed are maintained and in good condition at Freestone.

-One NPC steam locomotive, No.12 the "Sonoma," remains as a restored static exhibit in its circa 1870s appearance at the California State Railroad Museum in Sacramento.
+One NPC steam locomotive, No.12 the "Sonoma," remains as a restored static exhibit in its c.
+1870s appearance at the California State Railroad Museum in Sacramento.
 The firm of Carter Brothers provided engineering and contract services, and also built many cars for the line.
 A flatcar NS 1725 and caboose NS 2002 (as NWP 6101) have been restored and are operated by the Society for the Preservation of Carter Railroad Resources at its Railroad Museum at Ardenwood in Fremont, CA. Several former railroad cars are located at Duncans Mills; one, a former passenger coach, was used as the Point Reyes Station library beginning in 1931.